MicrosoftDocs/winrt-api/windows.ui.input/radialcontroller_buttonclicked.md

 # Windows.UI.Input.RadialController.ButtonClicked

 ## -description
-Occurs when the wheel device is pressed and then released while a custom[RadialController](radialcontroller.md) tool is active.
+Occurs when the wheel device is pressed and then released while a custom [RadialController](radialcontroller.md) tool is active.

 Your app does not receive this event when: